atk4/data/README.md

  - [Unit-testing](https://github.com/atk4/dataset/wiki/Unit-Testing) - Business Models can be decoupled from persistence layer for efficient Unit Testing [DM].
  - [Aggregation and Reports](https://github.com/atk4/dataset/wiki/Aggregaation-and-Reports) - Support report generation techniques ndaggregations for your Business models [DM].

-All of the above concepts are designed and delivered in a very simple-to-learn way.
-Our main goal is to educate new programmers about the right way to write code through intuitive pattern designs.
+We have designed Agile data in a very simple-to-learn way.
+We seek to educate developers about the correct way to write code through intuitive pattern designs.

 We also care about other technicalities, so we will: